 Mosque was constructed in a little more than in decade: in 1998 – 2009, construction costs amounted to 545 million USD.

-The size of the mosque matches this ambition: currently it is the eight largest mosque in the world.
-Whole structure and its surroundings take 56 ha, main building is 224 by 174 m large.
+The size of the mosque matches this ambition: currently, it is the eighth largest mosque in the world.
+The whole structure and its surroundings take 56 ha, the main building is 224 by 174 m large.

-Mosque can accomodate more than 40,000 people, the main prayer hall – more than 7,000 people.
-There are two more large prayer halls (one exclusively for women), each can accomodate 1,500 people.
+Mosque can accommodate more than 40,000 people, the main prayer hall – more than 7,000 people.
+There are two more large prayer halls (one exclusively for women), each can accommodate 1,500 people.